 Group Health Plans Invokes Minimum Class Sizes

-• Employers with fewer than 100 employees: Minimum of 10 employees in the class.
+- Fewer than 100 employees: Minimum of 10 employees in the class

-• Employers with more than 200 employees: Minimum of 20 employees.
+- More than 200 employees: Minimum of 20 employees

 Class Definitions at the Employer Level